 What you can do: To capitalise on existing website traffic, a fully mobile-optimised homepage with easy navigation encourages shoppers to browse your site and provides a clear path throughout the customer journey, creating a seamless experience for customers and ultimately increasing conversions.

 The cost of acquiring a new customer is significantly more expensive which makes retaining your current customers all the more important.

-If you provide a customer experience that sets you apart from the competition, you’ll see a surge in conversion rates and see your customer retention rates rise rapidly.
+If you provide a customer experience that sets you apart from the competition, you can:

 Providing the best eCommerce customer experience creates emotional connections, builds trust and anticipates needs – all of which are core elements for customer retention.